saiputravu/KernelReversingChallenge/README.md

 This was me learning about building a kernel mainly

+For a harder challenge strip the binary first

 # Compile and Run
 Make sure you have Qemu installed
 ```bash